eloquence/lib.reviews/README.md

 - Mocha as a testing framework
 - Babel to transpile ES6+ code

+This project follows a strong philosophy of progressive enhancement.
+That means that client-side UI features should always be optional, not required -- the primary functionality of the site should be available without JavaScript and on low-end devices.

 Relevant related projects:

 - https://critiquebrainz.org/ - music reviews